Juanmaria-rr/SARS_service_/README.md

 </details>

 After this, a new folder will be created, named /$(date '+%Y%m%d')_viralrecon_mapping, where every output from the pipeline will be located, with the following structure.
-In addition, nextflow will create the folder /work, in which every task is isolated in folders.

 ```ruby